adriatls/SPA-Svelte/README.md

 - [x] Make usage of TypeScript on the implementation of the solution
 - [x] Publish a Docker image with your application (including its dependencies) in a registry like Docker Hub
 - [x] Create a README file or page on how to use your SPA
+- [x] Deploy your solution to a cloud provider like Amazon AWS or Heroku

 ## <h2 id="backlog">🚧 Backlog<h2>